d1koder/T1A2---Cafe_terminal_app/readme.md

 ### 2.3	Feature 3 - Order Summary

-this feature is definitely a must have.
-It will display the users selection and then print to the user their final order along with its final price. price will be structured in using methods etc.
+This feature is definitely a must have.
+It will display the users selection and then print to the user their final order along with its final price.
+Price will be structured in using methods and classes.

 ### 2.4	*Nice to Have Features*